debb88/PlantCarePal/README.md

    ```sh
    gcloud artifacts repositories create [REPOSITORY_NAME] --repository-format=docker --location=asia-southeast2 --async
    ```
    For "location" you can change it according to your needs.
-In this project, I use the location asia-southeast2
+In this project, We use the location asia-southeast2

 6. **Build and push the Docker image**
    ```sh